john-kurkowski/dotfiles/README.md

 ## What's Inside

 My development workhorses are the terminal and Vim.
 They make up the majority of the custom code in this repo.
-Their entry points are `.zshrc` and `.vimrc`, respectively.
+Their entry points are `.config/fish/config.fish` and `.vimrc`, respectively.

 My team is IDE-agnostic, so I think it makes sense for the individual to invest in and sharpen such tools, for their benefit, to shorten the feedback